laurilehmijoki/s3_website/README.md

 gem, which comes as a transitive dependency of the `s3_website` gem.
 (The command `s3_website cfg apply` internally calls the `configure-s3-website` gem.)

+#### On skipping application of redirects

+If your website has a lot of redirects, you may find the following setting
+helpful:

+    treat_zero_length_objects_as_redirects: true

+The setting allows `s3_website push` to infer whether a redirect exists or not.
+You will experience faster `push` performance when this setting is `true`.
+However, if this setting is enabled and you modify the `redirects` setting in *s3_website.yml*, use `push --force` to apply the modified values.

+For backward-compatibility reasons, this setting is `false` by default.

 ### Specifying custom concurrency level

 By default, `s3_website` does 3 operations in parallel.
 An operation can be an